City of Barrie removes new anti-panhandling signs after Canadian charity rejects being linked to the initiative

 In addition to the anti-panhandling signs, an amendment would have prevented the distribution of things like food to the city's homeless population while on city-owned property, a change that was withdrawn after public backlash.

-On Tuesday, the City removed the 15 signs and is working to revise them to encourage donating to local services rather than panhandlers, with no reference to CanadaHelps..
+On Tuesday, the City removed the 15 signs and said it is working to revise all 30 to encourage donating to local services rather than panhandlers, with no reference to CanadaHelps.

+"I have two questions for the mayor.
+The first one is, why would you want to make homeless people even more desperate than they are already?
+And the second question is, how much public money was spent on this misleading sign campaign?" asked Rev. Susan Eagle, Grace United Church.

+The City isn't saying how much the signs cost to make, but did tell CTV News it would be $200 to have them redone.

 Spotted in #Barrie today.
 I know about the directive from Council for staff to train us to give to charities instead of directly to people in need, so I'm assuming it belongs to @cityofbarrie.
 Will others think it's a campaign by @canadahelps?
 Either way, zero stars, not a fan. pic.twitter.com/6fQRKROcci— Jennifer van Gennip (@JennVanGennip) September 25, 2023